Frequently Asked Questions

 The GRE is not required for admission to the following degrees: Master of Science, Master of Arts, and dual degree programs with Columbia Law, Sciences Po and the University of Witwatersrand.

 The GRE is required for admission only if you are applying to the dual Master of Science (M.S.) with Religion, Computer Science, or International and Public Affairs degree program.
 The Ph.D. in Communication also requires the GRE exam.
-Religion, Computer Science and the Ph.D. in Communication are offered in conjunction with the Graduate School of Arts and Sciences, which requires the GRE.
 The Law School requires the LSAT.
 The Business School and School of International and Public Affairs require either the GRE or GMAT.
 The GRE is administered by the Educational Testing Service and information about it may be found at www.gre.org.
 Only currently valid test scores will be accepted.
 GRE scores are valid for five years from the test date.

 5. I'm an international applicant.
 What tests are required for the M.S. and M.A. programs?

 There are no waviers given for the Ph.D. program.
 Waivers of this requirement for the M.S. and M.A. programs are rarely given and must be approved before the application deadline.
 Waivers are not guaranteed and if requested after the application deadline will not be considered.
-If you completed your entire undergraduate degree at an institution in the U.S. or an English-speaking country, you may request a TOEFL waiver by emailing us at firstname.lastname@example.org after you have begun the online application.
+If you have questions, please contact us at email@example.com.

 We require the following scores for consideration: